mabdn/fprime-spaceposts/README.md

 ---

+## Summary
+An implementation to receive, moderate, store, and send end-user text messages (called *BBSMessages*) on a satellite in embedded C++ using NASA JPL's F' flight software framework.

+It enables users to publish their own BBSMessage to a satellite and receive all users' published BBSMessages from that satellite.

 ## Description
-An implementation to receive, moderate, store, and send end-user text messages (called `UserMessage`) on a satellite using NASA JPL's F' embedded flight software framework.
 ### Experience I gained from this project

 TODO Bullets like in resume
 TODO Shield for lines of source, lines of test code